CMSgov/ab2d-website/_pages/claims-data-details.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.html code=jsonSnippet language="json" %}

-*Note: Claim group will be in the list of identifiers and identified by the claim group system.*
+*Note: Claim Group will be in the list of identifiers and identified by the claim group system.*

 ## Claim ID

-The claim id is found in every ExplanationOfBenefit resource as 1 of a list of IDs found in the identifier field ().
+The Claim ID is found in every ExplanationofBenefit resource as 1 of a list of IDs found in the identifier field.

 - Format: a positive number
 - Location: found in the list of identifiers (eob.identifier[])